 (u) It shall achieve a solid particle penetration efficiency of at least 70 per cent for particles of 100 nm electrical mobility diameter;

-(v) It shall operate at sample pressures in the (850 to 1050) mbar range and relative pressure differences from ambient in the ±50 mbar range.
+(v) It shall operate at sample pressures in the 850 to 1050 mbar range and relative pressure differences from ambient in the ±50 mbar range.

 12.2.2.3.
 PN Internal Transfer Line

-The testing facility shall select lines that transfer the aerosol from the dilution system (TPN10) and the VPR (SPN10) to the inlet of the PNC meeting the specifications described below:
+Lines that transfer the aerosol from the dilution system (TPN10) and the VPR (SPN10) to the inlet of the PNC shall meet the specifications described below:

 (a) Use internal transfer lines appropriately designed to minimise particle transport losses between the dilution system (TPN10) or the VPR (SPN10) and the inlet of the PNC;